Baarilliant-ai/ReadMe/README.md

 ## Why build Baa?

-Like many people, I had used the OpenAi playground very occasionally for maybe a couple of years, and thought oh' thats kinda cool, then ChatGPT happend; I was blown away by the capability!
-Not only being able to talk to AI but also how OpenAI had presented there LLM's in a usable way, remeber I used the playground for a few years.
+Like many people, I had used the OpenAi playground very occasionally for maybe a couple of years, and thought oh  that's kinda cool, then ChatGPT happened; I was blown away by the capability!
+Not only being able to talk to AI but also how OpenAI had presented there LLM's in a usable way, remember I used the playground for a few years.

 Great, i want more!
 Anthropic, open models like Llama, generative models, functions gimme gimme.
-I found myself working in different apps/ui's with few or differing features for tasks such as copying, downloading, sharing chats and code blocks.
+I found myself working in different apps/UI's with few or differing features for tasks such as copying, downloading, sharing chats and code blocks.
 Saving the prompts I use or the functions and art I create.

-Thats why I built Baa.
+That's why I built Baa.

 - Modern UI with common features.
 - Own the data, local and cloud.
 - Any AI, local and cloud.
 - Create and organise prompts, functions and models.
-- Save and experment, playground for different models and outputs.
+- Save and experiment, playground for different models and outputs.
 - No vendor lock-in.
 - Self host.
 - Desktop apps.